kubernetes/enhancements/keps/sig-multicluster/5339-clusterprofile-plugin-credentials/README.md

 ### Configuring plugins in the controller

-Plugins are selected by a hardcoded string which represents the type of credentials that is expected by the cluster, for example, "google" for GKE Clusters.
+Plugins are selected by a string which represents the type of credentials that is expected by the cluster, for example, "google" for GKE Clusters.
-Thish allows the controller to attach a different binary name or path for the the binary.
+This allows the controller to attach a different binary name or path for the binary.

 It is expected that the library will have a mapping from its supported type of credentials to the expected binary to call.
 The library would be fed via a repeated flag `clusterprofile-creds-provider` for ease of use.
 The flag maps a credentials type to the associated binary and potential flags that should be passed.
 It cannot contain cluster-specific information (which is not known at that time).